Website Crawler API Documentation

 }

-This endpoints lets users retrieve LLM ready structured JSOSN data of the crawled website.
+This endpoint lets users retrieve LLM ready structured JSON data of the crawled website.
 The data will be returned only if the crawling status is "Completed!".

 • URL: A non-redirecting main URL (domain) of the website.
 For example https://www.websitecrawler.org